In Case You Missed It | Yulio’s Feature Releases of 2018

 We hope you have been following our blog this past year because if you have, you will know that 2018 was a big year for us at Yulio.
-2018 has been the year where we have released a bunch of new features that can help improve and enhance your VR projects.
+2018 has been the year where we have released a bunch of brand new Yulio features that can help improve and enhance your VR projects.
 As we continue to strive to be the best VR presentation tool for business, we hope that our features can help you achieve your goals in telling your story.
-Because we’ve had so many releases, we thought now would be the perfect time to recap our features, and what they have to offer.
+Because we’ve had so many releases, we thought now would be the perfect time to round up all of Yulio’s feature releases of 2018, and what they have to offer.

 Floor Plan Navigation